Listen to Audio Transcript: Balanced Plate of Food

 Maybe you’re the type who prefers to plan and get used to the idea.
 Select the best conditions: a weekend, when your fridge is full, when you have helpers to cook, when you have time to breathe.

-Whatever the strategy you want to employ with your family, give it a try.
+Whatever your strategy, give the balanced plate a try.
 Today.
 Or tomorrow.
-Don’t delay.
-Small changes can lead to big results.
+Small changes could lead to big results.

-With whoever notices or wonders what the heck this green thing is, start the dialogue.
-Don’t lie
+With whoever wonder what is this green thing, start the dialogue.
+Don’t lie.

-.
-Explain why the change and name the 3 components of your healthy dinner.
+Explain why the change and name the 3 components of your balanced meal.

 For young kids, you can ask them if they can recognize what is the veggie?
 Or make them list potential ideas for grains.

 Make it a family matter.
-All family members can adopt a healthy plate and participate in the elaboration of the weekly menu.
+All family members can adopt a balanced plate and help with the weekly menu.

-while you’re at it: let them serve themselves, don’t force them to finish their plate, and try to avoid all comments on What, How, and If they decide to eat 1, 2 or any component of their healthy plate.
+Let your kids serve themselves.
+Let them decide what goes on their plate from the meal.
+Don’t force them to finish their plate.
+Above all, avoid all comments on What, How, and If they decide to eat 1-2 or any component of their balanced plate.

 You take a deep breathe, remind yourself they won’t let themselves die of hunger and you focus on your own plate.
-You did your duties as a parent, now enjoy your meal.
+You did your parent duties, now you enjoy your meal.

-Everyone is in charge of their appetite.
-Challenge yourself to let it go and enjoy yourself during family dinners.
+Everyone including the kids are in charge of their appetite.
+Challenge yourself to let it go and enjoy your meal during family dinners.